k-donn/journal-times/README.md

 To run from the root dir,

 -   Create conda env from `environment.yml` (see [Install Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html))
--   `pip` can also be configured with requirements.txt
 -   Copy journal [JSON Export](#exporting-journal-json) into `./data` or [create dummy data](#generate-dummy-data)
 -   From the root of the folder,